TechnicalPursuit/TIBET/doc/markdown/tibet-tsh.1.md

     A properly quoted command line for the TSH, escaped as necessary based on the requirements of your shell.

-  * `phantomtsh_args`
+  * `headless_args`
-    Optional arguments to TIBET's `phantomtsh.js` script which is responsible for processing all PhantomJS-based execution of TIBET.
-See `tibet help phantomtsh` for details.
+    Optional arguments to Headless Chrome which is responsible for processing the script.

   * `--script` :
     An optional argument used to define the `command`.